 If you are looking to be considered for a promotion or a job change into a higher-level position (or even if you're already in a management role and are looking to hone your leadership skills to be as successful as possible), you may want to consider a more formal education or training in leadership.
 There are many programs out there, from short-term leadership seminars to full degree programs, that can help you become a visionary, transformative leader and experience enhanced career success.
 Obviously, the longer and more in-depth a program is, the deeper the education you receive will be.

-A master's degree program in executive leadership can be a great option for mid- to senior-level professionals.
+A master's degree program in leadership can be a great option for mid- to senior-level professionals.
 Today, many there are many fully accredited institutions offering this degree both on-campus and online, which can be a plus for students who must juggle a full-time job, family commitments, and their education.

 You May Also Like

 Learn what you can expect from our online Master's in Leadership program.

 Download Program Guide

 Champlain College will not share or sell personal information.
 Submitting this form constitutes your express written consent to agree to receive e-mails, texts, and phone messages from Champlain College at the phone number(s) and email address provided in this form.